* Pfizer to buy Hospira for about $15 billion

 * Michael Kors tumbles after results, outlook

-Adding to the upbeat tone, weekly jobless claims rose less than expected last week.
-The report comes on the heels of a private payrolls report that fell short of expectations on Wednesday and ahead of a monthly employment report on Friday.
+Weekly jobless claims rose to 278,000 last week, short of expectations calling for 290,000 claims.
+The report comes on the heels of a private payrolls report that fell short of expectations on Wednesday and ahead of the monthly employment report on Friday.

-Other data showed the U.S. trade deficit in December widened to its highest since 2012, which could damp down the fourth-quarter growth estimate, and nonfarm productivity fell more than expected in the fourth quarter.
+But other data showed the U.S. trade deficit in December widened sharply to its highest level since 2012, which could dampen the fourth-quarter growth estimate and nonfarm productivity fell more than expected in the fourth quarter.

-Michael Kors shares fell 3 percent to $69.26 after the luxury accessories retailer posted third-quarter results and forecast a lower-than-expected profit for the current quarter.
+Michael Kors shares slumped 6.7 percent to $66.63 before the opening bell after the luxury accessories retailer posted third-quarter results and forecast a lower-than-expected profit for the current quarter.